About the CDHGI

 Liam Johnson

 Liam graduated with a B.A. in anthropology and worked closely with the Anthropology Department and with the Digital Heritage and Humanities Collection at USF.
 His undergraduate thesis largely focused on the geometric and morphometric applications of three-dimensional scanning of the pubic symphysis from modern Portuguese populations for both bio archaeological and forensic anthropological contexts.
-For the past two years Liam has been working with the CDHGI team integrating GIS, time-lapse cameras, and other technology into the USF Institute of Forensic Anthropology and Applied Sciences (IFAAS) human decomposition facility.
+For the past two years Liam has been working with the DHHC team integrating GIS, time-lapse cameras, and other technology into the USF Institute of Forensic Anthropology and Applied Sciences (IFAAS) human decomposition facility.
 This collaboration has aided researchers at the facility with precise up-to-date maps of the facility and has also provided a multitude of educational and demonstrative material that highlights the research conducted there.

 Garrett Campbell, MA